 During the pre-trip inspection you must point out each item to the examiner and explain what problems you would look for on a cold vehicle.
-You must mention the main points listed in order to get credit for checking that item.
-You are not required to get under the vehicle or checkfluids.
+You must mention the main points listed (see section 10 of this manual) in order to get credit for checking that item.
+You are not required to get under the vehicle or check fluids.